Joint honours students

 It is useful for you to know which School your programme is administrated by.
-Usually, the subject first in the degree programme name is the subject that administers the programme, for example:
+Usually, the subject named first in the degree programme title is the subject that administers the programme, for example:

-- History and Politics - administrated by the School of History, Classics and Archaeology
+- History and Politics - administered by the School of History, Classics and Archaeology

 - English Language and History - administered by the School of Literatures, Languages and Culture.